-There are lots of reasons to become a PTO leader, in particular helping the kids and working to create a better school community.
+There are lots of reasons to become a school volunteer, in particular helping the kids and working to create a better school community.
 But there’s more to it than that.
 Here’s a look at some of the key ways parents make a difference, and some specific ways you can have the most impact.

 Decades of research have shown that when parents are involved in their children’s education, kids are more likely to: